GhazalArzanian/Brain-Tumor-Detection-Project/README.md

 This project aims to develop a deep learning model for **brain tumor detection** using MRI scans.
 The model will focus on detecting four types of brain conditions: **glioma**, **healthy**, **meningioma**, and **pituitary**.
 The goal is to create a robust and efficient neural network that can accurately classify MRI images into these categories.

 The approach I am taking is a **"bring your own method"** strategy, where I will implement and modify an existing neural network architecture to improve the detection results.
-This project is a part of the **Applied Deep Learning course**, with a total time allocation of **55 hours**.
+This project is a part of the **Applied Deep Learning course**.
 The dataset and references used for the project are detailed below.

 ## **References**